 Last Updated on

-Buying Seed at the Grocery Store
+Buying Bird Seed at the Grocery Store

-My grocery store’s selection varies by season.
+My grocery store’s bird food selection varies by season.
 They usually have small bags of seed that, while convenient, are usually the most expensive option.
 There often isn’t a lot of selection either.

 I’ve learned to stay away from most seed mixes because they often include filler seed most birds won’t eat.
 Red millet for example is something some western birds will eat it but none in my area do.
 So it goes to waste and you wind up having to clean it up off the ground.